somrajroy/CloudLandingZone/README.md

 # Landing Zone Lifecycle
 A landing zone isn’t a one-time setup - it zone evolves through four phases.
 This iterative lifecycle, with regular checks for new technologies or requirements, ensures a future-proof foundation and supportive of long-term business goals.
 This lifecycle view is consistent with leading industry frameworks used by hyperscalers and cloud governance platforms. <br/>
-   1) `Planning & Design (Day 0)` - This is the architectural blueprint stage.
+   1) `Planning & Design (Day 0)` - `Architectural blueprint stage`.
 Define the non-negotiable standards: governance, security policies, resource hierarchy, and network topology.
-   2) `Implementation & Deployment (Day 1)` - This is implementation stage.
+   2) `Implementation & Deployment (Day 1)` - `Implementation stage`.
 Automate the creation of the foundational environment using Infrastructure-as-Code (IaC).
-   3) `Operations & Optimization (Day 2)` - This is run stage.
+   3) `Operations & Optimization (Day 2)` - `Run stage`.
 Focus is on routine tasks like monitoring, managing security posture, cost management, and ensuring the environment runs smoothly and efficiently.
-   4) `Continuous Evolution: Evolve and Expand` : This is the improvement stage.
+   4) `Continuous Evolution: Evolve and Expand` : `Improvement stage`.
 Iteratively improve the landing zone by adopting new features, expanding to multi-cloud environments, and adapting to new compliance requirements.
 The decision node here (Check for Updates) is the feedback loop that sends requirements back to the Plan and Design phase (or back to Evolve) to restart the cycle, ensuring the zone never becomes obsolete. <br/>

    <img width="341" height="652" alt="image" src="https://github.com/user-attachments/assets/4b8e6b35-e0c7-4b78-a301-f1eee575e5c4" />